 Who are Apatanis?
 What are the traditions and practices they follow?

 Apatani people are said to have come from Mongolia.
-But we don’t know why, when and how.
-Origin and migration of Apatanis continue to be a mystery.
+But we don’t know why, when, and how.
+The origin and migration of Apatanis continue to be a mystery.
 The Apatanis are supposed to have settled down in Talley Valley situated at the south-east of the Ziro Valley for some time before relocating to Ziro.

 They call themselves descendants of Abotani – a mythical forefather.